christoph-hesse/social-power/README.md

 When setting the parameters above to characterize and initialize a population of agents, you can choose from four sampling methods to assign individual parameter values to agents (```d_sampling```, ```r_sampling```, ```pop_sampling```):

-* constant value
+* constant values
-* sampled from a random normal distribution
+* values sampled from a random normal distribution
-* sampled from a power distribution
+* values sampled from a power distribution
-* sampled from a uniform random distribution
+* values sampled from a uniform random distribution

 For instance, you could assign random racist tendencies while assigning normally distributed, initial disagreement points.